Spin-triplet superconductivity from inter-valley Goldstone modes in magic-angle graphene: Superconducting instabilities

 At this point, it is straightforward to reintroduce the gauge-dependent phase factors $e^{i\varphi_\alpha(\theta)}$.
-One finds that these phase factors do not change the values of $\lambda_n$, but only modify the gap function to take the form
+These phases do not change the values of $\lambda_n$, but only modify the gap function to take the form